douglasgscofield/uppmax/guides/Module-Dependencies.md

 Note the message about changing the python version while loading `pysam/0.8.3-py27`.
 This will (as we saw above) prevent us from using `cutadapt/1.8.0` while `pysam/0.8.3-py27` is loaded.

 The application experts at UPPMAX try to reduce the likelihood of such issues by standardising on particular interpreter and compiler versions during installation.
-This is not always possible, as important bug fixes or performance enhancements might be available available in later versions of an interpreter, or a tool requires specific features introduced in a later version.
+This is not always possible, as important bug fixes or performance enhancements might be available in later versions of an interpreter, or a tool requires specific features introduced in a later version.

 At times we do provide tool versions that depend upon different interpreter versions; in the above case, `pysam/0.8.3-py27` depends on `python/2.7`, while the `pysam/0.8.3` module depends on `python/2.7.6`, and would be a much better choice in this instance.
 But in general, there is also little time available to reinstall already-installed tools where the only change in installation is in the interpreter version used.